 What remains important about the whole ritual is the involvement of Indian and Pakistani border forces as well as administrators and politicians.
 The fair is organised under the supervision of BSF and Pakistani Rangers.
 The district administration meanwhile organises the fair.
 The significance of the fair lies in the fact that the ritual of exchange of chadar, shakar and sharbat has continued through the worst periods of hostility between India and Pakistan.
 During the period of militancy, the fair was organised at low key.
 But since 2003, the fair is being organised in a very celebrative manner.

-On both the sides a large number of people participate.
-During the 2007 fair, it was stated by the officials of the Chenab Rangers on the Pakistani side that ‘at least one lakh people have assembled across the border and were waiting for tabaruk [blessing]’.
+On both sides, a large number of people participate.
+During 2007 fair, it was stated by the officials of the Chenab Rangers on the Pakistani side that ‘at least one lakh people have assembled across the border and were waiting for tabaruk [blessing]’.

 (The author is a professor at the Department of History, University of Jammu.
 This piece was excerpted from his paper that appeared in Border and People – An Interface, a 2012 publication by Centre for Dialogue and Reconciliation.)